composite-primary-keys/composite_primary_keys/test/README_tests.txt

 To run the tests for one of the adapters follow these steps (using mysql in the example):

+* You will need the following gems:
+    - rake
+    - activerecord (3.1.0.rc5 or later)
+    - mysql (or the adapter of your choice)

 * Put your mysql connection settings to test/connections/databases.yml look into databases.example.sql for reference, keep only one connection spec at once in databases.yml